This is a places where I'll compile my character sheets and other roleplay-created archives for various roleplays and the like.

 - Gashira: Or 'Head' are the equivalents of captains who lead units of seven Ashigaru.

 - Samurai: Meaning 'One who serves', samurai are officers who command battalions of serveral units.
-The amount depends on which cities or towns the units are based in.
+Some are also elected to act as mayors of towns and cities.

-- Damiyo: Damiyo command several battalions, depending on which province of Nishitami they are based in.
-If the Bushi-O has no sons actively surving in the Igrisu Rikugun, then they would also act as the Bushi-O's generals.
+- Damiyo: Damiyo command several battalions, depending on which province of Saikoku they are based in.
+If the Bushi-O has no sons actively serving in the Armed forces, then they would also act as the Bushi-O's generals and governors of provinces.

-- Bushi-Ōji: The Bushi-Ōji who serve in the Igirisu Rikugun serve under the Bushi-Ō himself.
+- Bushi-Ōji: The Bushi-Ōji who serve in the Armed forces serve under the Bushi-Ō himself.
 If there is more than one, then command of the army is divided between them.

 - Bushi-Ō: The Bushi-Ō himself is the commander over the whole of the army.